nordbymikael/microsoft-partner-center/README.md

 #### Authentication
 In the authentication.ps1 file, you can save the values for your Tenant ID, Client ID and the Client secret in the variables.
 You should know what values to put in the variables if you have followed the whole preparation process.
+It is strongly recommended to use Azure Key Vault and return the values into the variables from Key Vault, rather than paste the values as plain text directly into the variables.
 If you specify the variables in the authentication.ps1 file, you won't need to specify the Tenant ID, Client ID and the Client secret every time you obtain a new access token.
 Alternatively, you can leave the variables in "authentication.ps1" empty and provide all the associated parameters manually when you call the New-CMPCAccessToken cmdlet.